nimrossum/research-project/docs/main.typ

   date: datetime(year: 2025, month: 05, day: 15),
   abstract: [
     #text(weight: "bold")[Supervisor:] Mircea Lungu \<mlun\@itu.dk\>
+    *TODO*: Abstract

-One line of context & the gap (why LoCC isn’t enough).
+    // - One line of context & the gap (why LoCC isn't enough).

-One line of “what we did” (introduced CD).
+    // - One line of “what we did” (introduced CD).

-One line of your key quantitative result (e.g. correlation coefficients, discrimination power).
+    // - One line of your key quantitative result (e.g. correlation coefficients, discrimination power).

-One line of the take-home (“CD can serve as a complementary metric…“).

-*TODO*:
-- Add clear, concise statement of your key quantitative results (e.g. “We found that CD correlates at ρ = 0.72 with expert judgements, versus LoCC’s ρ = 0.45”).
+    //   - Add clear, concise statement of your key quantitative results (e.g. “We found that CD correlates at ρ = 0.72 with expert judgements, versus LoCC’s ρ = 0.45”).
+    // - One line of the take-home (“CD can serve as a complementary metric…“).
-- No final “conclusion” sentence (“CD can serve as a complementary or alternative metric to LoCC in X contexts”).
+    //   - No final “conclusion” sentence (“CD can serve as a complementary or alternative metric to LoCC in X contexts”).
-- A bit repetitive: the second paragraph largely restates the first.

   ],
   preface: [
     #align(center + horizon)[